C1-SoftwareEngineeringSummit/NotesUI/Notes/StepByStepInstructions.md

 * Modify the Text view to use the `note` property's `title` like so: `Text(note.title)`
 * Add a `Spacer` view and another `Text` view below the current Text view
-  * Set the text view to display the notes date.
+  * Set the last Text view to display the date the note was creating using one of the `Date` formatters provided in the `Utilties.swift` file.
 * Finally, add the `padding()` modifier to the entire `HStack`.

 Your `HStack` should now look like this: